 List Entry Behaviors

 For example, an instructional program might instruct several advanced uses of a piece of diagnostic equipment.
 The instructional plan is initially based on the assumption that the learners have mastered the basic diagnostic procedures for the equipment from prior experience or training.
-These basic diagnostic procedures should be tested on the proposed learners to validate the instructional plan assumption.
-If they have not mastered one or more of the basic diagnostic procedures, then these unmastered procedures will have to be accounted for in the training plan.
+These basic diagnostic procedures should be tested on a sample of the learners to validate the instructional plan assumption.
+If they have not mastered one or more of the basic diagnostic procedures, then these will have to be accounted for in the training plan.

 Next Steps